Guedem/guedem.dara.daportfolio/content/home/coursework.md

 ---
-#SKILLS INFORMATION ON MAIN PAGE
+#COURSE WORK INFORMATION ON MAIN PAGE
 # An instance of the Featurette widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
 widget: features